spoeken/instawp/README.md

 ==================
 This is a step by step description of what the script does

-1.Script is initiated with _instawp myproject_. _myproject_ will be used for folder name and database name
+1. Script is initiated with _instawp myproject_. _myproject_ will be used for folder name and database name

 2. Cd to $LocalPath and create the myproject folder